jadielsanttos/jadielsanttos/README.md

 ### Hi, my name is Jadiel 👋

-🎯 Currently find a new challenge
+🎯 Currently looking for a new challenge

 👨‍💻 Let's talk about code?